Research Centre: Phoenix Australia

-- The current project will help researchers understand whether there are particular skills or techniques that best help manage strong emotions and stress, which are the most helpful to retired Fire and Rescue NSW personnel.
-This will improve their understanding of the best way to support and improve the well-being of retired emergency service personnel who have been impacted by trauma and stress.
+- The current project will help researchers understand whether there are particular skills or techniques that best help manage strong emotions and stress, which are the most helpful to current or retired Fire and Rescue NSW personnel.
+This will improve their understanding of the best way to support and improve the wellbeing of current or retired emergency services personnel who have been impacted by trauma and stress.

-- If this potential smartphone app is successful, it could benefit retired Australian firefighters in the future by
+- If this potential smartphone app is successful, it could benefit current and retired Australian firefighters in the future by:

 - Helping build their mental fitness

 - Helping manage stress and reactions to challenging events